nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_PC_ANIMALS_EMPLOYEES.md

         employee = Employee(...) # You define the right arguments
 ```

+Be aware that if an employee is not assigned to any animals, there will only be one row in the dataset and many of the columns will be NULL.

 That's all we're going to give you.
 Feel free to reach out to your coaches to discuss your ideas and flesh out a strategy, but remember that for Pioneer chapters, we won't give you any of the code, but we will discuss ideas with you.